jeffsikes/mastodon-featured-profiles/README.md

 ## What is it?

-Mastodon's featured profiles is a way to highlight your most loved followed accounts, but was partially removed in a previous upgrade.
+Mastodon's featured profiles is a way to highlight your most beloved followed accounts, but was partially removed in a previous upgrade.

 Currently, this is a zombie feature.
 Profiles can be marked as featured through the web interface, but there's no way for others to view them.
 In their previous existence, a random set of your selections would appear on your public facing profile page for others to view, similar to how featured hashtags currently behave.